 - Be sure to communicate clearly for understanding.
 Remember that words and terms have different meanings depending on culture and language. - 🌿 Take Space & Make Space for others - Present thoughts honestly.
-Balance radical candor with radical acceptance. - 🌿 Be open-minded inclusive of new ideas and suggestions.
+Balance radical candor with radical acceptance. - Be open-minded inclusive of new ideas and suggestions.
 Willingness to listen with empathy to others' ideas and alternative choices.
 (Confirm understanding.) - Enter interactions from a learning perspective versus teaching perspective - Consider the impact of suggestions and feedback.
 Choose words through a lens of kindness.
 Offer compassion when contributing and interacting (verbally and/or in writing) - Allow for individual, unique ego-perspectives (and work to keep unhealthy ego out of the way).
 Assume good intentions.

-- 🌾 Lead questions with genuine curiosity and kindness (versus judgment or disagreement). - Stay open to individual styles, perspectives, cultures.
-Consider preferences for how people communicate & collaborate. (e.g. Myers Briggs). - 🌿 Be mindful of reactions and judgements, influenced by cognitive & psychological biases, related to lived experiences, professional & cultural.
-Be willing to self-reflect. - 🌾 Make efforts to align committee goals as a guide for making things better, with Empathy, Compassion and Altruism as underlying purposes and intentions. - Raise concern if boundaries are crossed as they OCCUR.
-(Applying the principles of nonviolent communication - 📽 Demonstrate appreciation for the presence of all members and contributions on the committee
+- Lead questions with genuine curiosity and kindness (versus judgment or disagreement). - Stay open to individual styles, perspectives, cultures.
+Consider preferences for how people communicate & collaborate. (e.g. Myers Briggs ). - Be mindful of reactions and judgements, influenced by cognitive & psychological biases, related to lived experiences, professional & cultural.
+Be willing to self-reflect. - Make efforts to align committee goals as a guide for making things better, with Empathy, Compassion and Altruism as underlying purposes and intentions. - Raise concern if boundaries are crossed as they occur.
+(Applying the principles of nonviolent communication [NLP]). - Demonstrate appreciation for the presence of all members and contributions on the committee.

-Figure 4: Community agreements example.
-Image: Marisa Zalabak
+Figure 4.
+Community Agreements Example (Image: Marisa Zalabak)

 - 3. Increase equity in the process (e.g., language, gender, ethnicity, race, socioeconomic status, education, religion, and age).
-This includes establishing processes for collecting and sharing information. - Apply multimodal and multi-perspective communication practices between all stakeholders.
+"Equity in the process" includes establishing processes for collecting and sharing information. - Apply multimodal and multi-perspective communication practices between all stakeholders.
 This includes demystifying the language, concepts, and terminology used in technical professions when sharing information. - 4.
 Consider what is being measured.
-Use of mixed methods (i.e., quantitative and qualitative combined) with a translation of how the quantitative data relates to the complexity of human and planetary wellbeing.
+Use of mixed methods (i.e., quantitative and qualitative combined; Schoonerboom & Johnson, 2017) with a translation of how the quantitative data relates to the complexity of human and planetary well-being.
 Technologies centered around care are modeled after humans; it is important to be aware of who and what is being measured and whose lens is used to process the data.
-Note: One consideration is that technology is defined as separate from humans, although humans apply human skills as tools in daily life.
+One consideration is that technology is defined as separate from humans, although humans apply human skills as tools in daily life.
 Increase education on the causes and effects of climate change.
-For example, adopt other multimodal forms of communication as tools for weaving human connection and understanding, cognitively aligning and enabling effective innovation (e.g., storytelling, visualizations). - Create solid training models that can be adapted across cultures and backgrounds to reeducate and train a considerable percentage of humans on Earth toward a holistic lifestyle that includes care for all other creatures on the planet and turn things around (e.g., regenerative design, life optimization, etc.).
+For example, adopt other multimodal forms of communication as tools for weaving human connection and understanding, cognitively aligning and enabling effective innovation (e.g., storytelling, visualizations).

-5. Use AI and blockchain to create open and participatory platform solutions for transdisciplinary collaboration, unbiased collecting and sharing information, and tracking of issues and progress to better match resources with needs that have solid, positive planetary and financial impact.
-For example, using the World Intellectual Property Organization (WIPO) on patented solutions.
+- a.
+Create solid training models that can be adapted across cultures and backgrounds to reeducate and train a considerable percentage of humans on Earth toward a holistic lifestyle that includes care for all other creatures on the planet and turn things around (e.g., regenerative design, life optimization). - 5.
+Create open and participatory platform solutions for collaboration.
+Use AI and blockchain to create open and participatory platform solutions for transdisciplinary collaboration, unbiased collecting and sharing information, and tracking of issues and progress to better match resources with needs that have solid, positive planetary and financial impact.
+For example, using the World Intellectual Property Organization (WIPO) for intellectual property policy, services, information and cooperation.